 Kalorama Wetland Restoration and Community Education Project

-The MERITO Foundation involves youth and their families during after-school marine science-themed beach camps and volunteer events to help remove invasive plants and increase the abundance of native species in the wetland and its surroundings.
+The MERITO Foundation has involved youth and their families during marine science-themed beach camps and volunteer events to help remove invasive plants and increase the abundance of native species in the wetland and its surroundings.

 To decrease the cover and abundance of invasive plants

 To increase the number and abundance of native plant species

 To educate youth and their families about the importance of native plants, wetlands, and their ecological services

 And to build stewardship for wetlands and coastal resources among local youth

 The non-native plant removal events with youth and family member volunteers initiated in September 2020.
 Re-vegetation events will initiate early in 2021.
 Prior to and during the restoration events, volunteer youth learn about the importance of wetlands and the threats posed by invasive plant species.
 Non-native plants are being pulled out and disposed of in a way that ensures they won’t spread to neighboring sites.
 California State Park staff utilized the least impactful methods to kill the highly invasive Highway Ice plant, which is being kept in place to work as mulch for native plants and to protect the wildlife living under it such as the California legless lizard.
 MERITO Foundation staff has mapped the area’s vegetation prior to initiating the restoration efforts and is monitoring bird populations, and stormwater water quality at the site.